MalkarovPark/IndustrialKit/README.md

 Program formation is achieved through a process analogous to **teaching**: a control defines the current state (*e.g., position or operation*), the state is tested and refined, and then recorded into a program as an element (`PositionPoint`, `OperationCode`, or `ProductionProgramElement`).

 These assembled views, placed within a `FloatingView`, form a complete pendant that can be attached to a specific means of production.
-They collectively define the dynamic content of the `Spatial Pendant`.
+They collectively define the dynamic content of the `SpatialPendant`.

 <!-- <p align="center">
   <img width="712" height="512" alt="Pendant Views" src="🎆 (program list separately)" />